FortinetCloudCSE/fortigate-automation-stitch-workshop/content/04/4_Task3.md

   * Use the contents of the file `terraform/fortios/fortigate_automation_action_cli.cfg` - this file was created for this specific deployment when the initial **terraform apply** was executed.

+> The webhook URI contains a question mark (?) between the words **webhooks** and **token**.
+When pasting text into the FortiGate CLI question marks are removed, due to the question mark having special meaning in the FortiGate CLI.

     ```bash
     config system automation-action
         edit "routetableupdate"